iAgentNTU/iAgentNTU.github.io/_people/Erick.md

 <br />

 Hi, my name is Erick Chandra.
-I am currently pursuing master degree in National Taiwan University.
-I received my bachelor's degree in informatics/computer science from Institut Teknologi Bandung in 2017.
+I am currently pursuing doctoral degree in National Taiwan University.
+I received my bachelor's degree in informatics/computer science from Institut Teknologi Bandung in 2017, and master's degree in computer science and information engineering from National Taiwan University in 2019.

 My research interests are Artificial Intelligence, Machine Learning, and Deep Learning.